"You can't win if you don't play."

 You've probably heard stories about people who say "I won the lottery and it changed my life."
 Never did I think I'd be one of those people, since I don't play the lottery.

 But winning those two bucks most certainly changed my life.
+If you want to test out your luck as well, you can go to sites like 바카라 사이트, for example.

 "You can't play if you don't win" is a double-edged sword.
 In a way, I did "play" because I picked up the ticket and cashed it in.
 But in a way I didn't play, because I didn't actually buy the ticket.
 It wasn't even given to me (in the traditional sense).
 And the person that dropped the ticket probably thought it was a "loser" because they played $10 and "only" won $2.
 They lost money on the deal.